spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-go-skype-bridge.md

 To use the bridge, you need to start a chat with `Skype bridge bot` with the handle `@skypebridgebot:example.com` (where `example.com` is your base domain, not the `matrix.` domain).

-Send `help` to the bot to see the commands available.
+Send `help` to the bot to see the available commands.